HiraokaHyperTools/ImageMso/README.md

 Allow Excel to execute xll file in this session.

-Wait 5 or 6 minutes.
+Wait for 5 or 6 minutes.

 _Microsoft Office Icons - ImageMSO Gallery_ will open.